 - Bake for about 20 minutes.
 Test for doneness with a toothpick.
 Cool in pan for at least 30 minutes.

 Taste batter before baking.
 If you feel it is not sweet enough, you can add a very small amount of maple syrup, honey, or stevia.
 You just don't want to add too much liquid to this recipe or it will change the consistency/texture and overall brownie factor.
 Also, instead of adding additional sweetener to the recipe, you can opt to add a drizzle of maple syrup or honey to the brownies when they are done.
 Just don't get "heavy handed" with the jug of maple syrup like I did.
 Well, at least not unless you really want to!
 Adding a drizzle of sweetener at the end makes for a really special treat and individuals can adjust amounts to their own needs.

 Only loosely cover these brownies for storage (otherwise these brownies will get too soft).

-This post is linked to 5-Ingredient Mondays, Gluten-Free Tuesdays, Gluten-Free Wednesdays, Allergy-Free Wednesdays, Gluten-Free Fridays, Wellness Weekend, Whole Food Fridays, and Healthy Christmas Cookies 2013.
+This post is linked to 5-Ingredient Mondays, Gluten-Free Tuesdays, Gluten-Free Wednesdays, Allergy-Free Wednesdays, Gluten-Free Fridays, Wellness Weekend, Whole Food Fridays, Healthy Christmas Cookies 2013, and Savoring Saturdays.